 In the public records case of Cline v.
 Hoke, Plaintiff brought an action against Defendant, assistant director of the Administrative Office of the Courts, in his official and individual capacity, seeking to obtain certain emails pursuant to North Carolina’s public…

 Our attorneys can get pretty obsessed about municipal issues.
 We’re extraordinarily responsive.
 We call you back, keep you informed, and treat you with courtesy and respect.
-Our Municipal Law team has particular experience representing local governments and agencies from Murphy to Manteo on a variety of issues, including employment law claims, school board issues, workers’ compensation claims, coverage issues, and general and premises liability claims.
+Our Municipal Law team has particular experience representing local governments and agencies from Murphy to Manteo on a variety of issues, including public officials, law enforcement, Section 1983, employment law claims, school board issues, workers’ compensation claims, coverage issues, and general and premises liability claims.
 Our firm keeps a close eye on recent developments in governmental immunity cases coming down through the appellate courts and has been instrumental in litigating important cases that have clarified the caselaw for governmental immunity in North Carolina.
 Our firm’s statewide footprint allows us to service the entire state of North Carolina and all of its counties, cities and municipalities efficiently and effectively.

 Matters referenced are for illustrative purposes only.
 They do not represent the firm’s entire record and past successes are not a guarantee of any future result or outcome.